 Ingersoll Avenue Reconstruction from Polk Blvd to 42nd St

-Currently, Ingersoll Avenue between Polk Boulevard and 42nd Street includes a drive lane in each direction, a continuous left turn lane, bike lanes in each direction and on-street parking on both sides.
-To comply with the City’s Complete Streets Policy and meet current traffic and parking needs, the two-way left turn lane and parking on one side of Ingersoll Avenue will be repurposed.
-The new street configuration will include drive lanes in each direction, on-street parking on the north side and buffered bike lanes in each direction.
-These improvements provide a consistent corridor to connect the improvements currently under construction from MLK to 24th Street associated with the Streetscape improvements.
+Currently, Ingersoll Avenue between Polk Boulevard and 42nd Street includes a drive lane in each direction, a continuous left-turn lane, bike lanes in each direction, and on-street parking on both sides.
+To comply with the City's Complete Streets Policy and meet current traffic and parking needs, the two-way left-turn lane and parking on one side of Ingersoll Avenue will be repurposed.
+The new street configuration will include drive lanes in each direction, on-street parking on the north side, and buffered bike lanes in each direction.
+These improvements provide a consistent corridor to connect the improvements currently under construction from MLK to 24th street associated with the Streetscape improvements.
 Existing sidewalks will be reconstructed.
-New sidewalk will be constructed to fill-in missing gaps to provide a continuous walking path.
+The new sidewalk will be constructed to fill in missing gaps to provide a continuous walking path.
 The project also includes improvements to underground utilities.

 When will construction take place?